 We now define an embedding $\theta : \vn{M}_{k+1}(\complexN) \rightarrow \finhyp$:

 with:

 We can easily check that the image by $\text{Id}\otimes\theta$ of the matrix $M_n$ representing $n$ is equal to $N_n$. \end{proof}

-This matrical representation is a gain in terms of uniformity, as all the integers are represented by matrices of the same size.
-But at the same time, as any embedding $\theta : \vn{M}_{k+1}(\complexN) \rightarrow \finhyp$ define a representation of the integers, we have to check that they all are equivalent (Proposition \ref{entiersbinairesunitaire}) and to define (Definition \ref{defnormpair}) a frame where the representation of the integers and the program can interact as expected.
+This new representation is a gain in terms of uniformity, as all the integers are represented by matrices of the same size.
+But at the same time, as any embedding $\theta :\vn{M}_{k+1}(\complexN) \rightarrow \finhyp$ define a representation of the integers, we have to check that they all are equivalent (Proposition \ref{entiersbinairesunitaire}) and to define (Definition \ref{defnormpair}) a framework where the representation of the integers and the programs can interact as expected.

 \begin{proposition}[Equivalence of binary representations] Given $N_n$ and $N_n'$ two binary representations of $n\in \naturalN$, there exists a unitary $u\in\finhyp$ such that $(\text{Id}\otimes u)N_n(\text{Id}\otimes u)^{\ast}=N_n'$. \end{proposition}